Adam Siao Him Fa: 2025–2026 season: Milano Cortina Olympics

-Siao Him Fa opened the 2025-26 season in August with a third-place finish at Master's de Patinage.
+Siao Him Fa opened his season in August with a third-place finish at 2025 Master's de Patinage.
 The following month he competed 2025 Lombardia Trophy, placing fifth.
 The skater then won the gold medal at 2025 Trophée Métropole Nice Côte d'Azur the first week October.
 He went on to win the silver medal at 2025 Grand Prix de France.
 "I didn't care about results, points, anything," he said after the free skate.
 "I was just enjoying the moment."